perlmunger/TransloaditSwift/README.md

 - Only allows a single file to be uploaded at a time
 - You cannot specify your steps on the app side.
 They have to be created on the Transloadit website and used directly with an assembly identifier.

-**Take a look at the Assembly.json file that is part of the Xcode project to see how my assembly is implemented on the Transloadit site**

 ## Installation

 ### Pods